garris/BackstopJS/README.md

 ### Global Scenario Properties

-One may opt to include any of the above properties at the "global" level, in the `globals` configuration object.
+One may opt to include any of the above properties at the "global" level, in the `scenarioDefaults` configuration object.

 <details>
   <summary>Expand Example</summary>